kurianvijay/CV/README.md

 Throughout my experience at Makers Academy, I have understood the importance of best coding practices and this is my biggest priority in looking for my next role.
 I would love to work in a committed and supportive team, where these practices are adhered to.

 In the past 9 years, I have worked at Heathorw Airport as part of the Security Training and Compliance team and while working there full time, I co-founded https://edge360.co.uk in 2015 and left Heathrow in 2017 to pursue it fully.
-Edge360 is a full service digital advertising and app development firm and in 2017 our turnover reached £3 million, I sold my share of the busoness in 2019 .
-I have worked Having worked in a fast paced environment, with a large number of people on a daily basis, I value team work, honesty and integrity.
+Edge360 is a full service digital advertising and app development firm and in 2017 our turnover reached £3 million.
+I sold my share of the business in 2019 as I felt it was the right time to move on.
+I found myself intensly interested in the app development side of the business than business delivery/product management which was my remit.

+I have worked in large organisations and fast paced environment, with a large number of people on a daily basis, I value team work, honesty and integrity.

 Tech Skills : Ruby, Rails, Sinatra, HTML, CSS, JavaScript, jQuery, React, Python, Bootstrap, PostgreSQL